jasonwebb/reaction-diffusion-playground/README.md

 * `u` = show/hide the UI.

 ### Mouse controls
-Click to set the B to ???
+Click and drag anywhere on the canvas to increase the concentration of the `B` chemical around the mouse position.

 Use your mouse wheel to change the diameter of the area affected by clicking / dragging.